925-391-0999 Menu

 What is a chemical peel?

 While a chemical peel in San Ramon may sound painful, the reality of the PCA chemical peel is that it’s a skin friendly and effective peel that helps treat acne, hyperpigmentation, and fine lines and wrinkles.
 You won’t have to deal with downtime, and your face will look plump and hydrated.
-You’ll leave your appointment with a healthy glow and all you have to do is follow the simple, post-procedure regimen assigned by Dr. Samra.
+You’ll leave your appointment with a healthy glow and all you have to do is follow the simple, post-procedure regimen assigned by one of our medical providers.

 Do chemical peels hurt?